t1/deployer/docs/tutorial.md

 ## Default Root Bundle

 Still, something's missing.
 We still need to copy the root bundle to all nodes to bootstrap or when we add an artifact.
-Wouldn't it be nice to have a way to deploy the root bundle itself?
+Would not it be nice to have a way to deploy the root bundle itself?
 Of course there is, but we'll need another level of indirection.
 If there is no file `deployer.root.bundle`, a [default root bundle](reference.md#default-root-bundle) applies.
 This is how it works: